Explore the Paranormal Side of El Paso’s ‘City of the Dead’ on Ghosts & Gravestones Tour

-She adds,"We call it the Ghosts & Gravestones Tour because in addition to history and ghost stories, our guests will be learning about the hidden meanings behind the symbols that are found on tombstones.
+She adds,"We call it the Ghosts & Gravestones Tour because...our guests will [also] learn about the hidden meanings behind the symbols that are found on tombstones.
 We will show you different examples of rare, weird, and interesting grave markers from all eras, and talk about the traditions & superstitions of cemeteries and graveyards in general."

 Shade tells me it's not all macabre and haunted tales, though; it's also a frightfully fun ghost tour.
 "One of the things that makes this [ghost tour] different is we incorporate theatrics, storytelling and humor along with the history and the paranormal -- and we do it in full costume by lantern light."